 - They have a slow bootup time.

 On the other side of the argument, we have Containers.
-Containers are the programmer’s latest way of virtualising an operating system.
+Containers provide a way of virtualising an operating system.
 They allow for the packaging of code and dependencies.
 A container can be run on a virtual machine.
 It would require fewer virtual machines to handle multiple applications and packages.
 Containers have become the latest hype across the globe because it gives developers the safety and security to run a particular program consistently in the same manner.
 It also gives them the ability to transfer this software from one server to another should that server unexpectedly go down.
 These containers work hard to allow access to isolated systems if that is what the programmers require.

 How containers work is that they are found at the summit of its hosting operating software.
 With Windows users, you will find that each container will process all the various information and data it has for one user whilst keeping that separate from another user.
 If you wish to access this information, then you must log in to the correct profile with the right password.
 It is this way that you can now access a separate container but on the same physical server.